cis547/cis547.github.io/resources/course-vm.markdown

 The labs are located under `./cis547vm/` in separate folders named `lab1` thru `lab9`.
-To work on a lab you open it's corresponding folder in VS Code and follow the above steps to reopen it in a container.
+To work on a lab you open its corresponding folder in VS Code and follow the above steps to reopen it in a container.
-The container comes preloaded with the following software:
+The container comes pre-loaded with the following software:

 + Course software such as clang, gcc, afl, souffle … That you will learn about and use for the labs.
 + Debugging tools [GDB][gdb] and [Valgrind][valgrind].
 GDB offers extensive facilities for tracing and altering the execution of programs.
 Valgrind includes runtime tools to find memory errors, profile your program’s performance, and more.